NIST-MNI/patch_morphology/README.md

 ## Building:
 * Building require ITK version 4.XX and cmake version 2.6 or later
+* legacy tool ( volume_patches ) requires LIBMINC ( https://github.com/BIC-MNI/libminc )

 ## Usage (concise):
-General notes, these programs were originally designed to be used with MINC files, but should work with any file format supported by ITK version 4
+These programs were originally designed to be used with MINC files, but should work with any file format supported by ITK version 4
 Most tools have an optional paramter called search radius - which specifies how non-local the search should be (in voxels) and patch radius - the radius of the local patch used to extract features.